zerekis/debian_ramdisk/README.md

 sudo chown $USER:$GROUP /mnt/ramdisk
 sudo chmod 700 /mnt/ramdisk
 ```
-This will create directory in `/mnt/`.
+This will create a directory in `/mnt/`.
-Than you will assign user and group of current user that will have an access to it.
+Then you will assign a user and group of the current user that will have access to it.
-With `chmod 700` you will give read and wirte access to this folder of current user.
+With `chmod 700` you will give read and write access to this folder of the current user.
 > Note:
->  `$USER:$GROUP` applies current user from bash command.
-If you want to switch to system account,
+> `$USER:$GROUP` applies the current user from the bash command.
+If you want to switch to a system account,
->   type `su -` and enter Paassword of root.
-After that applying `$USER:$GROUP` will connected with root account.
-Othewise, you can use insted of `$USER:$GROUP` different account or group like this,
+> type `su -` and enter the Password of the root account.
+After that applying `$USER:$GROUP` will connect with the root account.
+Otherwise, you can use instead of `$USER:$GROUP` different account or group like this,
 >`root:root` or your account:group, similar to mine `zerekis:zerekis`